donejs/donejs/docs/features.md

 ### Custom HTML Elements

-One of the most important concepts in DoneJS is splitting up your application functionality into individual, self-contained modules (modlets) based on custom HTML elements.
+One of the most important concepts in DoneJS is splitting up your application functionality into independent, isolated, reusable custom HTML elements.

+The major advantages of building applications based on custom HTML elements are:

+ 1. **Ease of page composition** - Designers can do it!
+Non-developers can express complex behavior with little to no JavaScript required.
+All you need to build a new page or feature is HTML.
+ 1. **Forced modularity** - Because the nature of HTML elements are isolated modules, custom HTML elements must be designed as small, isolated components.
+This makes them easier to test, debug, and understand.
+ 1. **Reuse** - Custom elements are designed to be reusable across pages and applications.

 Consider the following example: